LumKitty/VNyan-MixItUp.old/README.md

 If this doesn't make sense, import the example node graph and it should be a bit more clear!

 ## Installation
-Copy the contents of the zip file into VNyan\Items\Assemblies
+Copy the contents of the zip file into VNyan\Items\Assemblies (no subfolders) Enable the MixItUp developer API: Services -> Developer API

 ## Configuration
 The default configuration assumes MixItUp is running on the same PC as VNyan and you are using Twitch.